vitaly-t/pg-listener/README.md

 ## Performance

-To measure the performance of notifications, I used a client that listens to a channel, then sends a notification on the same channel, which then arrives back from the server.
+To measure the performance of notifications, I used a client that listens to a channel, then sends a notification on the same channel, which then arrives back from the local database server.

 In such a scenario the client was able to loop through about 12,000 notifications per second.